 Related: Ossining Day Trip: How to Spend 24 Hours in Town

-A sign in Spanish and English hanging on an open gate in the back of the lot reads: “This Property is Under 24 Hour Video Surveillance.”
+Prior to the purchase by its new owner in January 2025, a sign in Spanish and English hanging on an open gate in the back of the lot read: “This Property Is Under 24 Hour Video Surveillance.”
 Were that true, the footage would feature a long loop of destruction and debauchery.

-Every window is broken, and the entire interior of the 4,337-square-foot space has experienced extensive damage — artist/vandals even created a huge graffiti mural on an outside wall.
+Every window was broken, and the entire interior of the 4,337-square-foot space experienced extensive damage.
+Artist/vandals even created a huge graffiti mural on an outside wall.

-Today, the property has dwindled to almost 50 acres, yet the bones of the damaged house remain intact due to its steel skeleton clad with fieldstone and granite cultivated from the grounds.
+While the property dwindled to almost 50 acres, the bones of the damaged house remain intact due to its steel skeleton clad with fieldstone and granite cultivated from the grounds.